 How to Design An Effective Patient Scheduling Workflow for Complex Specialties

-- Patient readiness and instructions
+- Improve Patient Communication and Preparation

 What an Efficient Scheduling Workflow Looks Like for Complex Specialties